Source: Bessie Hull, improvised

 - salt and pepper

-- potatoes, sweet potatoes, parsnips, and/or carrots
+- potatoes, sweet potatoes, parsnips, carrots, and/or turnips

 Heat oil.
 Add onions.
 Sautee a couple minutes, then add bell pepper

-on low/medium another 10 minutes.
+spices.
+Cook on low/medium another 10 minutes.
 Let cool.

 Preheat oven to 375F.
 Lightly grease an 8.5x11 baking dish.